Student Wellbeing & Support

 Balancing Support and Independence

-Families must strike a balance between helping financially and encouraging independence.
-Students need room to manage their own money while having a safety net when truly necessary.
-This teaches responsibility without removing support.
+Families need to balance financial support with encouraging independence.
+Students should have the space to manage their own money while still having a safety net when needed.
+This approach builds responsibility without removing support.

 Communication Skills from Family